ernewton/tellrv/README.md

 ## Alternative sub-routines

 ### Cross-correlation
 There are three options for cross-correlation routines: `xcorl`, `c_correlate`, and `cross_correlate`.
 These are used in `ern_rv`, and can be selected by keyword in the top-level routine `nir_rv`. c_correlate is the default since I believe it is the most commonly available, and ought to be included exist in any modern IDL distribution. `xcorl` is not my code, but may be available to you.
-I prefer the routine `cross_correlate` which may be available in your installation. `xcor`l and `cross_correlate` produce consistent results; I have improved the peak finding after retrieving results from `c_correlate` but values may still differ by up to 1 km/s.
+I prefer the routine `cross_correlate` which may be available in your installation. `xcorl` and `cross_correlate` produce consistent results; I have improved the peak finding after retrieving results from `c_correlate` but values may still differ by up to 1 km/s.

+Note June 29 2018: `c_correlate` is producing discrepant behavior due to spikes in the cross-correlation function occurring at 0.
+This has been rectified by testing lag=0.01 instead of lag=0. but I still do not understand the origin of this error.

 ### Continuum fitting
 There are two options for continuum fitting: a spline-based routine and the routine `contf`. `contf` is not my code, but may be available to you.
 The default spline-based routine is based on `contf` and is included in this code.
 The choice is not important in most cases.